MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -O365LanguageSelection

-Applies to version 1906 and later.
 Use this parameter to set the **Office 365 Client Update** language selection.
 Specify a string array of languages.
 Clients download software updates available in the specified languages, and language-neutral updates.

 Use the format of the language as displayed in the console for the **Windows Update** language selection.
 This format is the same as the with the **LanguageSelection** parameter.
 For example: